Double depression

 Double depression refers to the co-existence of major depressive disorder (MDD) and persistent depressive disorder (PDD), the latter previously referred to as dysthymia.
 Research has shown that double depression tends to be more severe than either MDD or PDD alone and that individuals with double depression experience relapse more often than those with either MDD or PDD alone.
 However, there is some research that indicates few differences exist between double depression, MDD, and PDD; as a result, those researchers conclude that double depression is not a distinct disorder.

 The literature that details the pharmaceutical treatment of double depression is sparse.
 Although there are studies that demonstrate that certain medications, such as selective serotonin reuptake inhibitors (SSRIs), are effective methods of treatment, those studies lack placebo controls; therefore, the studies' conclusions are questionable.

-Research has found that, as is the case with other depressive disorders, pharmaceutical and therapeutic treatments combined are more effective than the use of either form of treatment alone.
+Research has found that, as is the case with other depressive disorders, pharmaceutical and psychotherapeutic treatments combined are more effective than the use of either form of treatment alone.
 Individuals with double depression tend to experience more functional impairment than those with either MDD or PDD alone.
 As a result, researchers emphasize the need for unique treatments for double depression to be developed and implemented.